Khoabk/Output-port-lookup/README.md

 # Output-port-lookup
 - To understand the project, please first visit our PDF HLS_report file.
-- The code structure are as follow:
+- The code structure is as follow:

    Functions in **Output_port_lookup.cpp** :